-Lakecia Benjamin first picked up the saxophone at age 11 and studied the work of renowned jazz musicians like Greg Osby, Wynton Marsalis, Nicholas Payton, Sam Rivers, and Steve Coleman.
-She attended the Fiorello LaGuardia High School for the Performing Arts and participated in the jazz program at The New School University.
-Her Washington Heights upbringing contributes to the encyclopedic knowledge of Latin music that informs her breezy alto-saxophone signature.
+Lakecia Benjamin first picked up the saxophone at age 11, studying the work of renowned jazz players such as Greg Osby, Wynton Marsalis, Nicholas Payton, Sam Rivers, and Steve Coleman.
+She attended the Fiorello LaGuardia High School for the Performing Arts and participated in the jazz programme at The New School University.
+Her Washington Heights upbringing contributes to the encyclopedic knowledge of Latin music that informs her breezy alto saxophone signature.

 “Lakecia captures the essence of traditional jazz, blues and r&b, never forsaking the importance and essential characters of the genres, while at the same time embracing the evolution of them all—while speaking to what’s relevant today.
-Her sound is clear, urgent and soulful,” says drummer Terri Lyne Carrington about the positive and energetic saxophone player.
-Her summery, sultry alto saxophone is adding something special on each cut she participates in.
-Lakecia told the renowned Downbeat magazine: “Sometimes the message and the impact isn’t about me playing a lot of saxophone,” she explained.
+Her sound is clear, urgent and soulful,” says drummer Terri Lyne Carrington about this positive, energetic saxophone player.
+Benjamin’s summery, sultry alto saxophone is adding something special on each cut she lays down.
+Benjamin told the renowned Downbeat magazine: “Sometimes the message and the impact isn’t about me playing a lot of saxophone,” she explained.
 “Don’t get me wrong; I love to solo.
 But I got to do what I feel is best for the music.”